servable-community/generator-servable/README.md

 Options:
-  -h,   --help                  # Print the generator's options and usage -i,   --insiders              # Show the insiders options for the generator -q,   --quick                 # Quick mode, skip all optional prompts and use defaults -o,   --open                  # Open the generated extension in Visual Studio Code -O,   --openInInsiders        # Open the generated extension in Visual Studio Code Insiders -t,   --generatorType         # ts, js, colortheme, language, snippets, keymap...
+  -h,   --help                  # Print the generator's options and usage -t,   --generatorType         # Genrator type (app, protocolNew, etc) -q,   --quick                 # Quick mode, skip all optional prompts and use defaults -o,   --open                  # Open the generated extension in Visual Studio Code -p,   --pkgManager            # Package manager to use if the generated project / code uses it.
+Choices are: npm, yarn, and pnpm
+  -t,   --generatorType         # ts, js, colortheme, language, snippets, keymap...
         --appId           # Id of the extension
         --appDescription  # Description of the extension